mansi-tripathi/Interest_Rate_Prediction/README.md

 # Interest_Rate_Prediction
-This Project is based on Prediction of Interest Rates of Loans Loan Data.
+This Project predicts the Interest Rates of Loans using the historic Loan Data.

 ### Data
 Download the Data from https://www.kaggle.com/wendykan/lending-club-loan-data